-Dave is Postgraduate Director of the one year taught Master's Programme at the Centre and Bristol Futures Theme Lead for Innovation and Enterprise across the wider University.
+Dave is an associate Professor and Postgraduate Director of the one year taught Master's Programme at the Centre and Bristol Futures Theme Lead for Innovation and Enterprise across the wider University.
 Dave is also a freelance Innovation Consultant, a social innovation charity trustee, an expert adviser to the National Union of Students on enterprise and employability, an independent town councillor, and the former Chairman and Director of Enterprise Educators UK, of whom he is an honorary fellow.
 Dave is a former University Head of Enterprise & Employability and former Head of Enterprise Education at the University of Bristol.
 Dave’s interest and expertise lies in early-stage start-ups, creative processes, and intrapreneurship.